MarcinMoskala/ActivityStarter/README.md

 [![Stories in Ready](https://badge.waffle.io/MarcinMoskala/ActivityStarter.svg?label=ready&title=Ready)](http://waffle.io/MarcinMoskala/ActivityStarter)
 [![Join the chat at https://gitter.im/ActivityStarter/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ActivityStarter/Lobby)

-Field and method binding for Android Activity arguments, which uses annotation processing to generate boilerplate code for you, and:
+Library bindes fields to Actity, Fragment, Service or Receiver arguments and generates simple starters.
+Thanks to that you can:
- * Eliminate all putExtra and getXXXExtra methods.
+ * Eliminate all putExtra and getXXXExtra methods
- * Allows you to forget about all keys that were used to pass arguments.
+ * Forget about all keys that were used to pass arguments (unless you want to define custom onces)
- * Support flags and Intent provide.
+ * Start liking starting flags and intent creation

 Full documentation is located [here](https://github.com/MarcinMoskala/ActivityStarter/wiki).
 Here is TOC:
 * [Introdution](https://github.com/MarcinMoskala/ActivityStarter/wiki/Introdution)